HanadaLee/ngx_http_upstream_cache_vars_module/README.md

 This Nginx module is currently considered experimental.
 Issues and PRs are welcome if you encounter any problems.

+This module cannot be used with freenginx due to variable name conflicts.
+If you really need to use it with freenginx, you can first remove the variables $upstream_cache_age and $upstream_cache_key from this module code.

 # Synopsis

 ```nginx